-d) that these single-entry validation limits have been derived from aggregate epfd masks contained in Tables 1A to 1D, assuming a maximum effective number of non-GSO FSS systems of 3.5;
+d) that these single-entry validation limits have been derived from aggregate epfd masks contained in Tables 1A to 1D in Annex 1, assuming a maximum effective number of non-GSO FSS systems of 3.5;

+e) that the effective number of non-GSO FSS systems is not the same as the actual number of systems since each operational system may cause an epfd curve which is well below, at least in certain portions of the cumulative distribution curve, the curve of the epfd limits;

-e) that the aggregate interference caused by all co-frequency non-GSO FSS systems in these frequency bands into GSO FSS systems should not exceed the aggregate epfd levels in Tables 1A to 1D;
+f) that the aggregate interference caused by all co-frequency non-GSO FSS systems in these frequency bands into GSO FSS systems should not exceed the aggregate epfd levels in Tables 1A to 1D in Annex 1;

+g) that, in case the aggregate epfd limits are exceeded and in order to achieve the objective in considering f), administrations operating or starting to operate non-GSO FSS systems will need to agree cooperatively through consultation meetings on sharing the aggregate epfd to ensure that the operations of those non-GSO systems do not exceed the aggregate level of protection for GSO FSS and BSS networks;

+h) that administrations planning to operate non-GSO FSS systems may also participate in such meetings, but their system would only be considered in the aggregate calculations once it starts to operate within a limited time in the future;

-f) that WRC-97 decided, and WRC-2000 confirmed, that non-GSO FSS systems in the frequency bands in question are to mutually coordinate the use of frequencies in these frequency bands under the provisions of No. 9.12;
+i) that WRC-97 decided, and WRC-2000 confirmed, that non-GSO FSS systems in the frequency bands in question are to mutually coordinate the use of frequencies in these frequency bands under the provisions of No. 9.12;

-g) that the orbital characteristics of such systems are likely to be inhomogeneous;
+j) that the orbital characteristics of such systems are likely to be inhomogeneous;

-h) that, as a result of this likely inhomogeneity, the aggregate epfd levels from multiple non-GSO FSS systems will not be directly related to the actual number of systems sharing a frequency band, and the number of such systems operating co-frequency is likely to be small;
+k) that, as a result of this likely inhomogeneity, the aggregate epfd levels from multiple non-GSO FSS systems will not be directly related to the actual number of systems sharing a frequency band;

-i) that the possible misapplication of single-entry limits should be avoided,
+l) that the possible misapplication of single-entry limits should be avoided;

+m) that No. 196 of the ITU Constitution (Article 44) states that “radio frequencies and any associated orbits, including the geostationary-satellite orbit, are limited natural resources and that they must be used rationally, efficiently and economically, in conformity with the provisions of the Radio Regulations, so that countries or groups of countries may have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries”;

+n) that Resolution 219 (Bucharest, 2022) of the Plenipotentiary Conference on sustainability of the radio-frequency spectrum and associated satellite-orbit resources used by space services noted the urgency of addressing the equitable and reasonable use of spectrum and orbit resources of non-GSO systems,

+Note: Some views were expressed that the connection between Resolution 219 (Bucharest, 2022) of the Plenipotentiary Conference and Resolution 76 (Rev.WRC-15) is still to be reviewed.

 recognizing

-a) that non-GSO FSS systems are likely to need to implement interference mitigation techniques to mutually share frequencies;
+a) that non-GSO FSS systems may need to implement interference mitigation techniques to mutually share frequencies;

-b) that, on account of the use of such interference mitigation techniques, it is likely that the number of non-GSO systems will remain small, as will the aggregate interference caused by non-GSO FSS systems into GSO systems;
+b) that coordination amongst systems will prevent simultaneous transmissions from several such systems into the main beam of a GSO earth station;

-c) that, notwithstanding considering d)and e) and recognizing b), there may be instances where the aggregate interference from non-GSO systems could exceed the interference levels given in Tables 1A to 1D;
+c) that, notwithstanding considering d), e) and f) and recognizing b), there may be instances where the aggregate interference from non-GSO systems could exceed the interference levels given in Tables 1A to 1D in Annex 1;